elhamabedi/elhamabedi/README.md

 You can view some of my projects on GitHub.
 Currently, I am co-founding the “Homa” chatbot and plan to launch it by next month.

 I am also interested in writing articles about combining AI with any other discipline.
-If you’d like to discuss this, feel free to message me at the email address on my resume (Check me https://elhamit.com) ☺️📩
+If you’d like to discuss this, feel free to message me at the email address on my resume (Check me out @ https://elhamit.com) ☺️📩

 My hobbies include taking online courses, coding, and watching movies.
 I love traveling—especially trips where I can walk along the beach.